AdamBoley/Project-Beergate/README.md

 To do:

 - message close button is a bit too close to edge - move in with absolute positioning or give div some padding

-- On search results page, invite user to perform another search if theirs returns no reviews

 - Landing page with no reviews needs pagination bar pushed down